 On July 14, Michael Shaub of Gensler will join digital experts from Leviathan and Digital Kitchen for the 2017 SEGD Xplorerevent.

 In his session, Audience Engagement: Real-Time Sensor Data Visualization with Arduino, attendees will prototype engaging digital experiences using the open-source Arduino microcontroller and Processing software to connect several sensors to real-time data visualizations on your laptop.
+This session is sponsored by Reality Interactive.

 The focus of the session will be hands-on using the sensors as a means for directly engaging audiences in designed experiences.
 Participants will connect the various sensors to several provided processing visualizations, exploring the features and limitations of each device.
 Afterward, the group will discuss which sensors can enable different digital experiences, next steps for experimentation, sources for learning and hardware and how to grow prototypes into projects.